Spoken Speech Enhancement using EEG: Speech Enhancement models

-Our LSTM regression model consists of two layers of LSTM with 128 hidden units in each layer followed by a time distributed dense layer with 13 hidden units.
-The LSTM regression model architecture is shown in Figure 3.
-The model was trained for 1000 epochs to observe loss convergence and adam optimizer \cite{kingma2014adam} was used.
-The Batch size was set to 100.
+Our GRU regression model consists of two layers of GRU with 128 hidden units in first layer and with 64 hidden units in second layer followed by a time distributed dense layer with 13 hidden units.
+The GRU regression model architecture is shown in Figure 3.
+The model was trained for 1000 epochs to observe loss convergence and adam optimizer was used.
+The Batch size was set to 200.
 Mean squared error (MSE) was used as the loss function.
+The validation split was set to 0.1.
+The Figure 4 shows training and validation loss convergence of the model.

-During training time, we concatenate the generated noisy MFCC features (after adding gaussian noise) and recorded EEG features from the training set and feed it as a single vector input to the LSTM regression model and corresponding clean MFCC features from training set of dimension 13 are set as targets.
+During training time, we concatenate the generated noisy MFCC features (after adding gaussian noise) and recorded EEG features from the training set and feed it as a single vector input to the GRU regression model and corresponding clean MFCC features from training set of dimension 13 are set as targets.

-During test time, we concatenate the MFCC and EEG features from test set and feed it as a single vector input to the trained LSTM regression model to output corresponding enhanced MFCC.
+During test time, we concatenate the MFCC and EEG features from test set and feed it as a single vector input to the trained GRU regression model to output corresponding enhanced MFCC.
 Griffin Lim reconstruction \cite{griffin1984signal} algorithm is used to convert enhanced MFCC to speech.